pavt/egad/README.md

-# egad
-EGAD: a Moldable tool for GitHub Action Analysis
+# EGAD: a Moldable tool for GitHub Action Analysis